AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 ## Creating a Dataset
 ### Original Dataset
 The name Original Dataset represents the original images loaded into the array before any processing.
 The dataset for our project should contain images of some persons with different characteristics (for example, different situation, different lighting, different camera and more).
-There is no Dataset like this around the internet so we had to build it.
 In order for this project to be able after further hardware development to be used by anyone, we need to require a relatively low minimum threshold of images for each person.
 Therefore, we chose to use 50 images for each person.
 We built the dataset for this project from images from our personal smartphones and social networks.
 We collect data of 15 classes (different people) with each having only 50 images.
 We will save the images in a folder called "Original Dataset" which contains 15 folders for each of the people we want to teach our model.